huuquyet/random-tale-of-kieu/README.md

-# random-tale-of-kieu
+# Get the random sentence from The Tale of Kieu - Nguyen Du

-Random from The Tale of Kieu - Nguyen Du
+Random sentence from The Tale of Kieu - Nguyen Du

 <div align="center">
 <!-- START_POEM -->